KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

 I created this sample with some depth to it so we could see how the hierarchy and multiple elements were handled.
 We have a lot of good information in here.
 It looks like a group element can contain multiple group  or server elements.
 Each group or server element has a properties element for all the metadata about that item.

-These are the key pieces of data that we will be generatin today.
+These are the key pieces of data that we will be generating today.

     <server>
       <properties>